Metastem/Scribe/README.md

 * PORT: The port Scribe should run on
 * SECRET_KEY_BASE: A 32-bit string.
 Can be generated with `lucky gen.secret_key`
-* DATABASE_URL: May be any valid postgres url since Scribe doesn't use a database
-  * Example: `postgres://does@not/matter`
 * GITHUB_PERSONAL_ACCESS_TOKEN: to proxy gists with authenticated GitHub API requests
 * GITHUB_USERNAME: to proxy gists with authenticated GitHub API requests